Institute-for-ReWriting-World-History/the1854project/README.md

 >by which each is sanctioned; the techniques and procedures accorded value in
 >the acquisition of truth; the status of those who are charged with saying
 >what counts as true (Foucault, *The Foucault reader* 72-73).

+## Preface

+> The word "dogma" comes from the Greek dok (ein) which may be translated as "seem good."
+> Equality, justice, freedom, democracy, all of these are dogmas for us today, just as
+> the Godhead, the Resurrection, and spiritual grace were (and still are)
+> dogmas for the christan community (Nisbet 22-23).

 ## Epigraph